· · ·

 Pasta – Fettuccine is the traditional choice, and I think it’s the best one, but feel free to use whatever pasta shape you like!

 Vegan “Cream” – Just like my Spinach Spaghetti and Vodka Pasta recipes, you have two options for the creamy element.
-You can either blend up some cashews and unsweetened plant milk for a cashew cream, or you can just blend up some silken tofu.
+You can either blend up some cashews and unsweetened plant milk for aΒ Cashew Cream, or you can just blend up some silken tofu for aΒ Tofu Cream.

 Both options work great and I can hardly tell the difference in flavor and texture between the two, so use whichever works best for your budget and diet.
 For me, tofu might win simply because it’s cheaper, faster and easier!